AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 #### Notifications

-Email & Slack notifications for when a build starts and succeeds or fails. sample notifications come with build url, job name and build id, but you can add any global environment variables to notifications for additiona information.
+Email & Slack notifications: for when a build starts and succeeds or fails. sample notifications come with build url, job name and build id, but you can add any global environment variables to notifications for additiona information.